 In our round up review, we review some of the best circular knitting needle sets on the market, including products from Addi, Knit Picks and more!
 Click below to find out which set you should get.

 This is the latest and greatest (no pun intended, its really big) knitting machine from Addi, and it is has 46 needles which is more than twice the number of the original addi Express which comes with 22 needles only!
 These extra needles allow the user to make even larger pieces, making this Addi circular knitting machine perfect for knitting that king size bed blanket you've been to scared to start.

 This machine includes Addi Stoppers, foot fasteners for stability, so you can safely secure the Addi knitting machine to the table.
 Another added benefit is it's generally safe to use around kids, as the needles are not sharp.
+Our friend at Orchide Dresses uses this machine for making decorative elements for dresses.
 Be sure to read our full review where we put the king size Addi as well as three other knitting machines through their paces.